CPX Domains: High-Risk Patients

 - “High/Rising Risk” Patients (list of patients at high risk or rising risk for IP admission in the next 12 month period, as well as benchmark performance)

 - “Leaky Bucket” – HbA1c Control

-Using the population target of A1c < 8.0 adopted for AMGA’s Diabetes: Together 2 Goal® campaign, Figure 1 shows that glycemic control improved just 1.0% from 2017 to 2018—from 77.4% to 78.4%—among 378,000 people with Type 2 diabetes across 24 AMGA member organizations.
-Many of the patients who had been out of control in 2017 came into control in 2018, accounting for 9.1% of the total population.
-This gain was offset by 8.1% who had been in control slipping out of control, resulting in the modest net improvement.
-This frustrating effect was very consistent across 24 AMGA members, with markedly less variability across organizations than is typically seen in performance or outcome measures.
+Using the population target of A1c < 8.0 adopted for AMGA’s Diabetes: Together 2 Goal® campaign, Figure 1 shows that glycemic control, for the CPXTM organizations shown, improved just 1.85% over the last year.
+Many of the patients who had been out of control came into control in the last quarter, accounting for nearly 10% of the total population (9.7%).
+This gain was nearly offset by 7.9% who had been in control slipping out of control, resulting in the modest net improvement.
+As you can see on the right-hand side, this frustrating effect was very consistent across the 22 CPXTM participants shown with data available, with markedly less variability across organizations than is typically seen in performance or outcome measures.

 Figure 2 – Leaky Bucket Population Comparison